 The pompadour shape is high, rounded and curved away from the head.
 A woman’s long hair would be backcombed and rolled to create the desired shape.
 Backcombing was also used to form a matted foundation over which the outer layer of hair was brushed.

-To further shape and support the hair, it was drawn over a “rat” (a matted pad or roll of hair, which were known as “rats”.
+To further shape and support the hair, it was drawn over a matted pad or roll of hair, which were known as “rats”.
 They could also use a pompadour wireframe.

-A pompadour could be dressed in all manner of styles, therefore the hair could be straight or have a wave or curl to it.
-Hair could be simply swept up with a bun, or feature decorative elements like soft coils, chignons and fuzzy curled fringes.
+Ultimately, a pompadour could be dressed in all manner of ways.
+For example, the hair could be straight, have a wave or be curled.
+Likewise, the hair could be simply swept up with a top bun, or it could feature decorative elements like soft coils, chignons and fuzzy curled fringes.